PawseySC/singularity-containers/_episodes/11-containers-intro.md

 ### Why use Singularity instead of Docker on an HPC system?

 Containers share the host kernel, so the container engine's security and privilege model matters on a shared system.
-A traditional Docker installation uses a daemon that normally runs with root privileges.
+A traditional, rootful Docker installation uses a daemon that normally runs with root privileges.
 Users who can control that daemon can request operations such as starting containers, mounting host directories and configuring devices.
 Providing unrestricted Docker access is therefore not equivalent to providing an ordinary application command; it can amount to highly privileged access to the host.

+Docker also provides a **rootless mode**, in which the Docker daemon and containers run without root privileges by using Linux user namespaces.
+This mitigates the main security concern of the traditional Docker model.
+However, rootless Docker still requires additional host configuration and does not by itself provide all the scheduler, filesystem, network, MPI, GPU and multi-node integration expected on a large HPC system.
+Some HPC centres provide rootless OCI-compatible tools, particularly Podman-based solutions, but Singularity remains a common runtime because it was designed specifically for shared HPC environments.

 This model can be acceptable on a developer-controlled computer, where the user already administers the machine.
 It is not appropriate as the general user-facing runtime on a shared supercomputer, where many users and workloads must remain isolated from one another.
 Running an application as root inside a container can also increase the consequences of a vulnerable or incorrectly configured application, especially when writable host directories, devices or additional privileges are exposed to it.